JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

     </body>
 </html>
 ```

-And the starter Java Bootstrap default Arabic RTL `index.jsp` page that use the above generated combined files look like the following:
+And the starter Java Bootstrap default Arabic RTL page that use the above generated combined files look like the following:
 ```jsp
 <%@page contentType="text/html" pageEncoding="UTF-8"%>
 <!doctype html>